0x-Apollyon/DOMS/README.md

 - Support for auth and proxies
 - DOM hashing in chunks (Domhash but something better on my mind)
 - Auto classification of some websites to known C2 panels
+- Implement some similarity comparison myself instead of using scikit

 ###### Made by Apollyon